Your cart is currently empty!

 The setting of the laboratory activities aims to propose significant situations and actions, possibly attractive and captivating, capable of arousing curiosity, interest and motivation.
-Particular attention is paid to the responses and attitudes observed/received both by the individual and by the group, which act as a reference for constructing functional and adequate proposals for the therapeutic objectives.
-The stimuli suggested by the patients are necessarily enhanced, enriched and expanded through the reciprocity between the music therapist and the patient himself.
-The activities tend to involve all the senses, imagination, movement, emotionality, cognitive functions, through the fundamental use of all the potential of musical language and its mixtures with the use of the body: from singing to listening, from the sound of musical instruments to dance, sometimes also resorting to the use of other artistic mediators such as colors, poetry, fairy tales in music, rhythmic movement.
-The results are valued as elements of a process, both at a relational and musical level, regardless of their aesthetic value, because they are always able to create an emotional and/or empathic relationship both between therapist and user and between user and user.
+Particular attention is paid to the responses and attitudes observed/received both by the individual and by the group, which serve as a reference for the construction of functional and adequate proposals for the therapeutic objectives.
+The stimuli suggested by the patients are necessarily valued, enriched and expanded through the reciprocity between the music therapist and the patient himself.
+The activities tend to involve all the senses, imagination, movement, emotion, cognitive functions, through the fundamental use of all the potential of musical language and its mixing with the use of the body: from singing to listening, from the sound of musical instruments to dance, resorting on certain occasions also to the use of other artistic mediators such as colors, poetry, fairy tales in music, rhythmic movement.
+The outcomes are valued as elements of a process, both at a relational and musical level, regardless of their aesthetic value, because they are always capable of creating an emotional and/or empathic relationship both between therapist and user and between user and user.

-Through active and receptive techniques, which I advise you to deepen in the article Music Therapy What is and How to Practice, each meeting is conceived as a time and a sound-musical and relational space in which, once the basic coordinates have been fixed (represented from musical activities), situations occur, encounters are made, relationships are created, energies are stirred up.
-It starts with musical proposals (listening to recorded music) that tend to be calm and relaxed, characterized by slow rhythms and relaxed melodies, accompanied by guided breathing exercises and slow movements, with a limited spatial use of the environment, a marginal emotional/affective involvement, sometimes resulting in apathetic or even dysphoric symptoms; this start is aimed at promoting muscle awakening from a state of rest and contextualising the moment.
+Through active and receptive techniques, which I suggest you read more in the article What is Music Therapy and how to practice it, each meeting is conceived as sound-musical and relational time and space in which, once the basic coordinates have been fixed (represented by musical activities), situations occur, meetings take place, relationships are created, energies move.
+It begins with musical proposals (listening to recorded music) that tend to be calm and relaxed, characterized by slow rhythms and relaxed melodies, accompanied by guided breathing exercises and slow movements, with a limited spatial use of the environment, marginal emotional/affective involvement, sometimes resulting in apathetic or even dysphoric symptoms; this beginning has the purpose of favoring the muscle awakening from the state of quiet and the contextualization of the moment.